opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 ## Directory structure

-Previously, Data Prepper was distributed as a single executable JAR file.
-This is simple and convenient, but also makes it difficult for Data Prepper to include custom plugins.
-Data Prepper 2.0 introduces a change for it and now distributes the application in a bundled directory structure.
+Before the release of Data Prepper 2.0, we distributed Data Prepper as a single executable JAR file.
+While convenient, it made it difficult for us to include custom plugins.

-The new directory structure features a shell script to launch Data Prepper and dedicated subdirectories for JAR files, configurations, pipelines, logs, and more.
+We now distribute Data Prepper 2.0 in a bundled directory structure.
+This structure features a shell script to launch Data Prepper and dedicated subdirectories for JAR files, configurations, pipelines, logs, and more.
-The directory structure looks like this:

 ```
 data-prepper-2.0.0/